FOSS-Pulchowk/foss-pulchowk.github.io/_pages/guidelines.md

 permalink: /guidelines/
 ---

-## General Guidelines
+<h2 align="center"> General Guidelines </h2>

 ### Please follow these general guidelines to keep the repo clean and manageable

 *   Always be clear what you are doing
 *   Check your changes (commit) before pushing
-*   Don't ever force push that will create the chaos
-    *   i.e., never use `git push origin master --force` instead first `git pull origin master` and then after `git push origin master`
+*   Don't ever force push that will create the chaos i.e., never use `git push origin master --force` instead first `git pull origin master` and then after `git push origin master`
 *   Commit short description
     *   clearly mention summary of changes done
     *   Limit your description to 20-30 characters (**not** words)